swei0810/UnitedNations/README.md

   * Get webpack running with basic entry file and skeleton
   * Find data files and narrow down the data set

-Day 2: expenditure by agency & donation by country & xpenditure by country *
+Day 2: expenditure by agency & donation by country & expenditure by country *
   *